 Table 12 provides weather normalized cooling EFLH values based on the heating displacement to better understand how driving full heating displacement installations (via program rebates) will impact usage of ductless heat pumps for cooling.
 As shown, there is less variation in the overall cooling EFLH values based on heating displacement.
+The average cooling EFLH values observed in this study are higher than those in the PSD, including for mini splits installed as supplemental heating.
 Table 13 provides the average confidence intervals around the average values in Table 12.

 Table 12: Ductless Air Source Heat Pump Cooling EFLH by Heating Displacement and Climate Zone